 How to Prepare Your Autistic Child to Switch Health Providers

 Switching healthcare providers can be stressful for you and your child.
-You must adjust your schedule and ensure that the new provider is a good fit before making any long-term commitments.
+You must adjust your schedule and ensure the new provider is a good fit before making long-term commitments.
 Make the process easier by communicating before the change happens, and allow your child to be part of the decision-making process.